istanbuljs/caching-transform/readme.md

 Type: `Function(input: string|Buffer, metadata: *, hash: string)`

-A function that is called after input is hashed.
+Function that is called after input is hashed.

 ##### encoding

 Type: `string`<br>
 Default: `'utf8'`

 The encoding to use when writing to / reading from the filesystem.
-If set to `"buffer"`, then buffers will be returned from the cache instead of strings.
+If set it to `buffer`, then buffers will be returned from the cache instead of strings.

 ## License